AmplitudeAudio/sdk/docs/content/docs/project-setup/02-engine-config.md

 | 7.1          | Compute and output audio data in 8 channels.                                          | 0:&nbsp;FRONT&nbsp;LEFT<br/>1:&nbsp;FRONT&nbsp;RIGHT<br/>2:&nbsp;FRONT&nbsp;CENTER<br/>3:&nbsp;LFE<br/>4:&nbsp;BACK&nbsp;LEFT<br/>5:&nbsp;BACK&nbsp;RIGHT<br/>6:&nbsp;SIDE&nbsp;LEFT<br/>7:&nbsp;SIDE&nbsp;RIGHT | Number:&nbsp;8<br/>String:&nbsp;Surround_7_1 |

 {{< alert context="warning" >}}
 At the moment, Amplitude only supports **Stereo** and **Mono** channels.
-Setting the engine to use something else than these values will result in errors, or undefined behaviors.
+Setting the engine to use something else than these values will result in errors or undefined behaviors.
 {{< /alert >}}

 ### buffer_size

 `int` `default: 1024`

 This value defines the number of audio bytes used per output.
-The number of samples to produce for each output will be calculated automatically by dividing this value with the number of channels.
+The number of samples to produce for each output will be calculated automatically by dividing this value by the number of channels.
 It is highly recommended to use a multiple of 2 for the buffer size.

 ### format